Enabling Cambodian children to get to school

 SeeBeyondBorders operates in two provinces in Northern Cambodia – Battambang and Siem Reap.
 We support 60 schools across four districts within these provinces: Bavel, Ek Phnom, Pouk and Angkor Thom.
 All of these districts are rural with poor infrastructure and a high level of poverty.
 Currently CCP operates in 5 schools with 120 children.
 With additional resources we would expand the program to other schools in the Ek Phnom and Angkor Thom districts.

 SeeBeyondBorders has extensive experience of working in partnership with local people to facilitate change.
-During the past year alone we have empowered over 6,500 children to complete their primary school education and progress onto secondary school.
-We improve both the quality and standard of education through teacher training and increase children’s ability and desire to access education.
-Our programme is in line with the latest CCP best practice from the World Bank.
+To date, we have trained 523 primary school teachers across 199 schools to provide 27,000 children access to a quality education.
+We improve the standard of education through teacher training thereby increasing children’s ability and desire to access education.
+Our programme is designed in line with latest CCP best practice from the World Bank and has already had a demonstrable impact.

 Read more about the Charity running this project.